Environmental

 Hexcare’s water withdrawal is primarily sourced from the local municipal water supply.
 In order to minimize dependency on municipal water sources, we are in the process of upgrading our on-site rainwater harvesting system at our Rubberex Alliance Sdn Bhd sites, that would be capable of capturing approximately 3,000 cubic meters of rain water a year, for recycling and use within our factory operations.
 With this, two out of the three sites, which constitute 66.7% throughout the company, will be equipped with rainwater harvesting systems.
 The reduction of municipal water consumption is expected to create more self-sustaining plants, improve efficiency and result in cost savings for the Group.

-In FYE2023, our Malaysian plants treated and released approximately 937,000 cubic meters of water back to the local river systems.
-Compared to water withdrawn from our national water source of 820,000 cubic meters, the ratio of 1.15 implied a higher volume of treated water released relative to that consumed and has improved from the year before.
+In FYE2024, our Malaysian plants treated and released approximately 835,000 cubic meters of water back to the local river systems.
+Compared to water withdrawn from our national water source of 659,000 cubic meters, the ratio of 1.27 implied a higher volume of treated water released relative to that consumed and has improved from the year before.
 The Group has set a target to achieve a reduction of 10.0% in global water withdrawal in 2030 with FYE2022 as a baseline.
+As of FYE2024, we have achieved a 0.4% reduction toward our 10.0% target in global water withdrawal.

 Rubberex (M) Sdn Bhd